hotschedules/slate/source/includes/publishingapps.md

 **offline=true/false**

 Offline controls whether the container will cache application information for offline use.
 If offline=true and the user launches the application, any data that was previously loaded will be available when the device is offline.
-This will also enable queuing of data to write to the Bodhi Cloud if the app has write permissions.
+This will also enable queuing of data to write to the IoT Platform if the application has write permissions.

 **single_container_app=true/false**

-single_container_app the container know whether the app should be displayed with a menu (a collection of apps) or as a standalone single app.
+single_container_app tells the container know whether the app should be displayed with a menu (a collection of apps) or as a standalone single app.
 Bodhi Mobile has single_container_app = false.
 Bodhi Reveal has single_container_app = true

 **hide_from_global_store=true/false**